Sooner or later every author is asked to contribute to a charity, endorse a worthy cause, or shout out a kickstarter or patreon.

 So here’s what I can do:

 I can support a select group of causes, schools, and libraries with both donated books and funding.
-I value literacy and education.
+I value literacy & education.
 That’s how I enjoy giving back to my community because that’s how I earn a living.
+I’m also queer and write queer characters, so many of my causes are tangential to my own identity and personal experience in life.
+(Occasionally I will offer exclusive special short stories to my newsletter supporting certain charities.)

-I prefer to stay private about the specifics of my philanthropic endeavors and have personal reasons for choosing causes.
+Mostly, I prefer to stay private about the specifics of my philanthropic endeavors (see tzedakah).
 I spend a good deal of time researching to ensure every single one I choose is run efficiently and with few ulterior motives or agendas.

 I simply don’t have the time or the money to research, qualify, and support every request I receive.